RedHatNordicsSA/ansible_azure_ee/README.md

 Credit: Original HowTo written by Peter Gustafsson / Richard Henshall.

+### ee_ansible_azure.yml build file updated to version 3 - Compatible with AAP 2.4.
+In example RHEL9 minimal is used.

 The certified Ansible Azure Collection (https://github.com/ansible-collections/azure) has quite a few Python module dependencies, but that is easy to solve in Ansible Automation Platform 2.x with an Execution Environment (aka container template) that include these.

 Here's a short HowTo on how to build this with ansible-builder and uploading it to Ansible Private Automation Hub on a Linux machine.